13 Sep 2024

 CPF contributions to your Ordinary Account (OA) can be used to support home purchases, freeing up more cash for daily expenses.
 Contributions to the Special Account (SA) and MediSave Account (MA) can be used for retirement and healthcare needs.

-You can opt in at any time.
+You can opt in at any time using this page.
 There is no deadline for opting in, but note that once you opt in, the decision cannot be reversed.

 Why the need for CPF contributions?